Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling: Experiments

-To investigate the mechanism of ELHSR, we present illustrative examples of its scoring of reasoning paths in Appendix \ref{appendix:elhsr_example}.
+To investigate the mechanism of SWIFT, we present illustrative examples of its scoring of reasoning paths in Appendix \ref{appendix:SWIFT_example}.
 The examples with the highest and lowest gating $\times$ reward values are highlighted, along with their corresponding numerical scores.
-Notably, ELHSR assigns relatively high or low gating $\times$ reward values to specific numerical and mathematical symbols, as well as particular tokens such as ``answer'', ``boxed'' and the special token `\texttt{<|eot\_id|>}'.
-This behavior suggests that ELHSR possesses the ability to identify and weigh key components within the reasoning process.
+Notably, SWIFT assigns relatively high or low gating $\times$ reward values to specific numerical and mathematical symbols, as well as particular tokens such as ``answer'', ``boxed'' and the special token `\texttt{<|eot\_id|>}'.
+This behavior suggests that SWIFT possesses the ability to identify and weigh key components within the reasoning process.